 AI matchmaking is necessary for events

-With a vast repository of information at your fingertips, how can this data be used to drive the right connections and enhance networking opportunities for attendees?
+This vast repository of information is at your fingertips – how do you use it to drive the right connections and enhance networking opportunities?

-At the core of this technology is machine learning, which intelligently adapts to user choices by studying intent and past behaviour to generate more relevant options, if the desired match is not found.
+At the core of this technology is machine learning (ML).
+ML adapts to user choices by studying intent, uploaded preferences as well as past behaviour to generate more relevant options if the desired match is not found.